mblazhko/airport-api-service/README.md

-# Airport API Service
+# SkyTrack

-The Airport API Service provides endpoints to manage and query data related to flights, crew members, airplanes, orders, and more.
+SkyTrack provides endpoints to manage and query data related to flights, crew members, airplanes, orders, and more.
 It is built using Django and Django REST Framework.
 For creating tasks was used Celery library.